itshiyalovesx/assignment-1-blockchain-s4142692/README.md

 2. Prompt you to "Enter a message string to sign"
 3. Display the original message and its generated digital signature.
 4. Verify the signature against the original message and output the validation result (True or False).
-5. Demonstrat how verification fails if the message or the signature is tampered with.
+5. Demonstrate how verification fails if the message or the signature is tampered with.